Elrond ERD Price Tops $0.0195 on Top Exchanges (ERD)

 Buying and Selling Elrond ERD

-It is usually not presently possible to buy alternative cryptocurrencies such as Elrond ERD directly using US dollars.
-Investors seeking to trade Elrond ERD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Elrond ERD using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Elrond ERD directly using U.S. dollars.
+Investors seeking to trade Elrond ERD should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Elrond ERD using one of the exchanges listed above.

 Receive News & Updates for Elrond ERD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Elrond ERD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.